14 Ways to Prepare the Outside of Your Home to Sell

 10. Keep it Balanced

 Try and keep everything symmetrical.
 If you are using pots and plants to add interest, put one either side of the entrance or you might like to hang two matching lanterns for a warm glow.
 The trick is to keep it simple and not clutter the space.
+This is an easy way to add character to your home without breaking the bank or distracting from other prominent features.

 11. Step Inside and See the Light